Courses

 • (XYZ)’ = Z’Y’X’

-3. What do you mean by matrices?
+3. In matrices short notes what do you mean by matrices?

 Matrices are rectangular arrays of integers with rows and columns.
 Matrices are used to execute mathematical operations such as addition, multiplication, subtraction, and division.
 The numbers are referred to as matrix elements or entries.
 Matrices find their extensive usage in the domains of engineering, physics, economics, and statistics, as well as in many fields of mathematics.
 The size of the matrix is referred to as its order, and it is represented by rows and columns.
 Rows are always stated first in practice.